Best Kratom Strains for Opiate Withdrawal

 Methadone programs provide addicts with a source of the drug to satisfy cravings and alleviate the symptoms of withdrawal.
 This leads people to inject drugs less often, which reduces the chances of contracting blood-borne diseases like HIV or hepatitis C. It also helps curb drug-seeking behavior — which enables patients to spend more time focused on work, parenting, or other responsibilities.

-And finally, methadone reduces the chances of overdose.
-It’s much harder to overdose on methadone than it is on injectable drugs or street pills which are often adulterated with dangerous substances such as fentanyl.
+Methadone also reduces the chances of overdose.
+It’s much harder to overdose on methadone than it is on injectable drugs or street pills, which are often adulterated with dangerous substances such as fentanyl.

 Kratom works in much the same way as methadone.
 It’s a substitution therapy to help people wean themselves off some of the more addictive and dangerous opiates like heroin or prescription pain pills.

-Kratom is currently being explored as a standard alternative to methadone treatments for managing opiate addiction and withdrawals.
-We’re still at least a year away from this being a reality, but the research being done so far is very promising.
+Kratom is currently being explored as a standard alternative for managing opioid addiction and withdrawals.
+We’re still far from this being a reality, but the research so far is very promising [4].

-Kratom itself can be addictive, just like methadone or other opiates, but it’s much easier to wean off kratom than it is with other opiates.
+Kratom itself can be addictive, but it’s much easier to wean off of than opioids [5].
 The idea is that you either quit the substance you’re using cold turkey and use kratom as needed to alleviate withdrawal — or gradually wean yourself off the substance in substitution for kratom.
 Once you’re no longer dependent on the original drug, you can wean yourself off kratom too.

-Active ingredients in the kratom plant, such as mitragynine and 7-hydroxymitragynine, bind to the mu-opioid receptors in a similar way as opioid medications.
-It’s able to reduce symptoms of withdrawal by activating the receptors to bring the body back towards homeostasis.
+Active ingredients in the kratom plant, such as mitragynine and 7-hydroxymitragynine, bind to the opioid receptors in a similar way as opioid medications.
+It’s able to reduce symptoms of withdrawal by activating the receptors to bring the body back to homeostasis.

-Unlike methadone or other opiates, kratom also contains a variety of other active ingredients, some of which help alleviate the symptoms of withdrawal through separate mechanisms.
+Unlike methadone or other opioids, kratom is an atypical opioid and contains a variety of other active alkaloids, some of which help alleviate the symptoms of withdrawal through separate mechanisms.

-How To Use Kratom To Wean Off Opiates
+How to Use Kratom to Wean Off Opioids

 Deciding which method is the best for you requires a talk with your doctor.